 We sincerely appreciate your understandin.
 Please do not share the passwords to watch the video because those who just watch the video will not receive the follow-up session from me.
 Someone misunderstanding what I really would like to share by watching the “free” video is the last thing I would like to experience throughout this new challenge.I know the people who read this terms and condition will not do something against our will.
 However, I want you to be extra careful when you handle the password.

 How the Lecture videos Work

 By agreeing and paying the fee, I will add you to the Sashiko Online Class mailing list (or a Group-chat App).
 Your access to the On-Deman videos is valid for a year.
 Within the year, you can watch the videos of Sashiko Online Class (core & basic) as many time as you need.

 I know I am not good at filming the video.
 Therefore, I plan to update the videos every once a while, and as necessary.
 Every month, I will send you the new password every month to secure the community.
 So please make sure that you have your email address available for the Google Group email.
 The access for the videos can be extended for the extra fee (significantly small fee in comparison to the first registration fee because you know it already.)

 The Password will be on the package slit for the first time access.
 After that, I will update the password by sending the notification via email.

-You also receive 1 ticket to join the Online Sashiko gathering, where you can ask any questions.
+You receive One ticket to join the Online Sashiko gathering, where you can ask any questions.
 I will also make sure that you learned everything I introduced by checking your hand-posture and stitching.
 You may receive the 2nd ticket if I find any problems or concerns that need to be resolved.
-This Online Sashiko gathering will take about 30 minutes to upto 120 minutes, depends on the person’s level of understanding.
+This Online Sashiko gathering will take about 30 minutes to up to 120 minutes, depends on the person’s level of understanding.